niharika88/calendly-api/README.md

    - override availability on **particular dates**
      - User can *override* their availability on particular dates using this
      - Complete schedule for this date is overridden
+   - I did it this way to avoid creating a new row for every date's availability.
+This ensures that most users will just have 7 rows for day availability and only separate rows for specific DATES overridden.
  - User can *see* their availability between given dates (can extend it in the future to fetch availability for 1 week, 1 month and so on)
  - Given two users, can get their *schedule overlap*
  - **Note:** All input and output timestamps are assumed to be in UTC